-You feel as if you had one face too many when you have Neuralsia Don't you?
-Save the face, you may need it; but get rid of the Neuralgia by applying Ballard's Stow Liniment.
-Finest thing in the world for rheumatism, neuralgia, burns, cuts, scalds, iame back and all pains, Sold by Z. C. M. I. Drug Store, 112-114 South Main street.
+TOO SUCCH FACE.
+You feel us if you had one face too many when you have Neurilgia Don't you' Save the face you may need it; but get rid of the Neuralgia by applying Baltard's Snow Liniment.
+Fitnest thing in the world for rheumatism, neuralgia, burns, cuts, scalds, lame back and all pains, Sold by Z. C. M. I. Drug Store, 112-114 South Malp street.
 B